Hong Kong company formation and administration is regulated by the Companies Ordinance, Cap 622.

 Hong Kong companies are required to appoint a company secretary located within Hong Kong.
 The secretary may be a natural person or a company.
 It is not possible for the same person to act as sole director and secretary.

 Hong Kong companies are obliged to prepare annual audited financial statements.
 Unless the company is a private limited company, a copy of its financial statements must be filed with the Registrar of Companies, in which case they will be available to the public.

 Annual filing and statutory obligations

 The company is required to file an annual return with the Registrar of Companies and to submit a tax return to the Inland Revenue Department.

 An annual business registration fee is payable, which varies each year.
-From 1 April 2017 this amounts to HK$2,250.
+For the 2021/2022 fiscal year this amounts to HK$250.

 Double tax treaties

 Hong Kong has signed several double tax treaties with other jurisdictions, however conditions apply before a Hong Kong company is eligible for any benefits under these treaties.